University Chartered Organizations

 National Association for Music Education (NAfME)

-The purpose of NSU NAfME is to improve and support the academic and social environment for future music educators and music education in the area, region and state through community outreach and welcoming music educators and students to our campus.
-NSU NAfme is open to all students, regardless of major, with a passion for music and a desire to further the music education program at Northern.
-Chapter, state and national dues are collected annually.
-For more information, please visit National Collegiate NAfME.
+The purpose of NSU NAfME Collegiate Chapter 506 is to improve and support the academic and social environment for future music educators and music education in the area, region and state through community outreach and welcoming music educators and students to our campus.
+NSU NAfME is open to all students, regardless of major, with a passion for music and desire to further the music education program at Northern.
+Dues are collected annually.
+For more information, please contact Dr. Wendy van Gent or visit National Collegiate NAfME.

 Phi Mu Alpha Sinfonia